 Cyber Security Careers

 UMUC is uniquely positioned to fill the increasing demand pipeline for cyber security jobs.
-There will be a 1.5 million projected global shortfall of cyber security professionals by 2019.
-Source Plus, opportunities are close by: The demand for cyber security professionals is expected to grow.
-Source When you study with UMUC, you'll be learning in the backyard of prospective employers!
+There are more than 285,000 cybersecurity job openings across the United States.
+Source Plus, the demand for cyber professionals is expected to continue to grow.
+When you study with UMUC, you'll be learning in the backyard of prospective employers!

 Cyber Security Glossary of Terms

 Learn cyber speak by familiarizing yourself with cyber security terminology from the Department of Homeland Security.

 The ability and means to communicate with or otherwise interact with a system, to use system resources to handle information, to gain knowledge of the information the system contains, or to control system components and functions.